Many homeowners are acquainted with central air conditioners and furnaces, but don’t forget about alternative options like ductless mini-splits.

 Is a Ductless Mini-Split Right for My Residence?

 Mini-splits are a great option for many households.
 Think over these reasons why using a ductless mini-split could be right for you: You can heat and cool a complete home that has no existing ductwork.
 It’s possible to shut off the heat and air conditioning in unoccupied spaces to save on your heating and cooling costs.
 Mini-splits deliver additional heating and cooling for spaces that are hard to keep comfortable.
 Use a ductless system to heat and cool a home addition or sunroom without the cost of adding ductwork or the hassle of using window AC units.
+Mini splits are the natural choice for spaces where traditional ducts is impractical.
+A few examples might be historic houses, tiny homes, temperature controlled sheds or workshops, or garage conversions.

 What are the Perks of a Mini-Split System?